Yinka Ilori: Career

 Ilori founded his design studio in 2015.
 The practice includes architects and designers for whom colour is a key interest.
 As his team has expanded, Ilori has been able to take on larger-scale architectural and interior design projects.
 His clients include companies such as Adidas, Kvadrat, Lego, Meta, Nike, Pepsi, and SCP, as well as the NHS Foundation Trust for which he created works for the Chelsea and Westminster Hospital, and Springfield University Hospital.

-In 2020 he launched an eponymous homeware brand which manufactures and distributes his own products, and he was also awarded the Emerging Design Medal by the London Design Festival.
+In 2020 he launched an eponymous homeware brand which manufactures and distributes his own products.
+He was also awarded the Emerging Design Medal by the London Design Festival.

-Ilori collaborated with British stage designer Es Devlin on the design of the Britannia statuettes for the 2021 Brit Awards.
+Ilori collaborated with British stage designer Es Devlin on the design of the Britannia statuettes for the 2021 BRIT Awards.

-In 2022 Ilori designed a playground named The Flamboyance of Flamingos in Parsloes Park, East London.
-In the same year, the Design Museum in London staged an exhibition of his work featuring 100 of his projects as well as "Canary Wharf’s first ever basketball court."
+In 2022 he designed a playground titled The Flamboyance of Flamingos in Parsloes Park, East London.
+In the same year, the Design Museum in London staged an exhibition of Ilori's work featuring 100 of his projects as well as "Canary Wharf's first ever basketball court."
 His work has also been exhibited in museums such as the V&A Dundee, Vitra Design Museum in Basel, and the Guggenheim Bilbao, and is held in the collection of the Metropolitan Museum in New York as part of the Afrofuturist Period Room.

 Ilori has said, "I use colour as a way of starting a conversation.
-It's quite a nice way of opening up a topic and softening what could be a harsh reality", and is quoted in The Guardian as saying, “My work is very much about inclusivity and how people enjoy design.”
-He lives and works in London, and was made a Member of the British Empire (MBE) in the 2021 New Year's Honours.
+It's quite a nice way of opening up a topic and softening what could be a harsh reality", and is quoted in The Guardian as saying, "My work is very much about inclusivity and how people enjoy design."

-According to the architect David Adjaye Ilori's work, "transcends just function and product and acts as a device for cultural memory."
+According to the architect David Adjaye, Ilori's work "transcends just function and product and acts as a device for cultural memory".

+Ilori was made a Member of the British Empire (MBE) for services to Design in the 2021 New Year's Honours.

+In July 2024 Ilori was awarded an honorary doctorate by the University for the Creative Arts (UCA) "for his outstanding contributions to art and design."